eswarren18/plannr/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-description: Suggest an idea for this project
+about: Suggest a feature for this project
+title: ''
 labels: enhancement
+assignees: ''

 ---

 # Feature Request